 I usually love to give food recommendations, but this time I’m going to have to pass in regards to a restaurant suggestion.
 The good news is you will be eating a lot of fresh seafood.
 Sadly, the food is … boring with not much flavor.
 Keep in mind, this opinion is coming from an American girl from Texas who loves her fried food with lots of salt.

 Venice is a city that should be experienced by all.
 If you’re looking for a romantic getaway, an adventure, or just some time to relax and take in the beauty of the world, Venice is the place for you.
-Thanks for following my guide on how to enjoy Venice like a pro!
+Thanks for following my guide to Venice, Italy.
 I hope it helps make your trip unforgettable.
 Have you been to Venice?
 What are your favorite things to do there?
 Let me know in the comments below!

 Would you like Glam Escapes to book your next travel?
 Click on the service tab at the top of this blog post.